wilburluce/ng-component-ideas/README.md

     )
 );
 ```
-The point of combining the observables is 1) to have a single source of observable data in the template and therefore a single subscription.
-This is also key to getting change detection for free.
+The point of combining the observables is to have a single source of observable data in the template and therefore a single subscription.
 ### 2. (optional) Create an interface for the combined object.
 This makes it explicit what types are used by the template and gives better IDE support:
 ```
 export interface ViewState {